 Coding for Induced Anxiety

-Anxiety can be induced by specific medical conditions or substances.
+Specific medical conditions or substances can induce anxiety.
 Accurate identification of the underlying cause is crucial for correct coding.
 Anxiety caused by a medical condition should be coded differently than anxiety caused by substance abuse.
 You must properly sequence the primary and secondary diagnoses in cases of induced anxiety.

 The underlying cause should be coded first along with the anxiety disorder as a secondary diagnosis.
 This sequencing ensures that your medical records accurately reflect the cause of anxiety and its associated symptoms.